-There are many benefits for businesses which offer an online grocery service, such as limitless trading hours, increased marketing opportunities, improved customer service, shorter product cycles and an increased customer base.
+Offering an online grocery service comes with many advantages, such as limitless trading hours, increased marketing opportunities, improved customer service, shorter product cycles, and an increased customer base.
 From a customer perspective, convenience improves alongside the ability to access a wide variety of products, while also saving time.
 Despite these opportunities, two decades after many retailers rushed to embrace the dot-com boom, many are struggling with e-commerce penetration.

-The exponential growth of e-commerce has made online retailing more competitive, however it also means customers are more willing to shop for groceries online.
-While in some cases access to the required technology may hinder online sales, it is more likely that businesses are facing deeper complexities which are causing challenges.
+The exponential growth of e-commerce has made online retailing more competitive, however, it also means customers are more willing to shop for groceries online.
+While in some cases access to the required technology may hinder online sales, it is more likely that businesses are facing deeper complexities that are causing challenges.

-While some grocery stores choose to fulfill orders through existing stores, others opt for order picking through distribution centres.
-Both options have the ability to offer a friction free online shopping experience, however there is still a requirement to overcome the convenience gap.
+While some grocery stores choose to fulfil orders through existing stores, others opt for order picking through distribution centres.
+Both options have the ability to offer a friction-free online shopping experience, however, there is still a requirement to overcome the convenience gap.

 While it is possible to heavily automated order picking to improve efficiency, it is important to balance this improvement with customer satisfaction.
 For example, a distribution centre or physical store should be seen by order pickers as an assembly factory, rather than a warehouse.
 Waste and product handling should be minimised, with a focus on improving the efficiency of product flow.

-There are specific challenges which retailers need to overcome, such as the availability of products, cost-effectiveness of substitute products, freshness of groceries and pricing efficiency.
+There are specific challenges that retailers need to overcome, such as the availability of products, cost-effectiveness of substitute products, the freshness of groceries, and pricing efficiency.
 To overcome these challenges a high level of accuracy is needed when predicting customer volume.
-To improve cost-effectiveness, organisations tend to carry the minimum level of inventory required, however if online order levels exceed stock levels, customers’ orders cannot be correctly fulfilled.
+To improve cost-effectiveness, organisations tend to carry the minimum level of inventory required, however, if online order levels exceed stock levels, customers’ orders cannot be correctly fulfilled.

-Innovations such as the ability to compare prices and expected use by dates are continuously offering improvements for customers.
-It is this omnichannel retail technology which can provide customers and retailers with advantages to shopping online, while improving cost-effectiveness of the operations.
+Innovations such as the ability to compare prices and expected use-by dates are continuously offering improvements for customers.
+It is this omnichannel retail technology that can provide customers and retailers with advantages to shopping online while improving the cost-effectiveness of the operations.